Kiran7007/Interview-Preparation/README.md

 * <b>Difference between margin & padding?</b></br>
    * Padding will be space added inside the container, for instance, if it is a button, padding will be added inside the button.
 Margin will be space added outside the container.</br>

-* <b>What is View Group?
-How are they different from Views?</b></br>
-   * <b>View</b>: View objects are the basic building blocks of User Interface(UI) elements in Android.
-View is a simple rectangle box which responds to the user's actions.
-Examples are EditText, Button, CheckBox etc. View refers to the ```android.view.View``` class, which is the base class of all UI classes.
-   * <b>ViewGroup</b>: ViewGroup is the invisible container.
-It holds View and ViewGroup.
-For example, LinearLayout is the ViewGroup that contains Button(View), and other Layouts also.
-ViewGroup is the base class for Layouts.</br>

 * <b>What is the difference between a regular .png and a nine-patch image?</b></br>
    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
 The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>